ArthurFDLR/arthurfdlr.github.io/content/projects/others/LowLevel_NeuralNet.md

 index: 1
 ---

-Both computational efficiency and ease of use are critical in neural-networks development and use.
+Both computational efficiency and ease of use are critical in neural-networks development.
 This tool combines a simple python API with a powerful C++ back-end computation library.